Export Requirements for Kuwait

 - Fresh/chilled, frozen and processed poultry and poultry products shipped on or after December 28, 2015.*

 - Pork and pork products

-- Poultry and poultry products shipped on or after April 15, 2015 except heat-treated processed products produced according to the requirement in Eligible Products above..
+- Poultry and poultry products shipped on or after April 15, 2015 and before December 28, 2015 except processed products heated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one) second during processing.
 (Note: Shipments of poultry and poultry products that are consigned to go directly to the U.S. military are not affected by this ban.)*

 Note: Shipments of pork and pork products for the U.S. military are eligible.

 - Meat and Poultry